InfernoAsura/MyPortfolio/index.md

 Hi there!
 I'm Aditya Mundhara 👋, a student pursuing my B.Tech. in Artificial Intelligence & Data Science at IIT Jodhpur.

 I'm deeply interested in the fascinating world of Computer and want to learn as much as I want.
 I have a keen interest in fields like development, AI, ML/DL, networking, game development, and hacking.
 For now, I only have a bit of knowledge in some of the above fields.
+The posts section is something that I am using specifically to write the concepts that I learn, as I have a habit of forgetting concepts sometime.
+So they are there to help me remember those concepts and not something intended to help others to learn.

 <!--You'll find my [latest articles](/pages/posts.html) where I write about AI, machine learning, data science, and my academic experiences.
 I also share information about my [projects](/pages/projects.html) and research work.-->